nicolette-cheng/nicolette-cheng-capstone/README.md

 <!-- Why is your app needed?
 Give any background information around any pain points or other reasons. -->

 Neurodivergents are motivated by interest and/or urgency.
-When a task doesn't personally appeal to a neurodivergent individual it can be extremely difficult for them to accomplish said task even if it's a simple task by neurotypical standards.
+When a task doesn't personally appeal to a neurodivergent individual it can feel debilitating for them to accomplish said task even if it's a simple task by neurotypical standards.

 Wabisabi is a Japanese word that describes a world view focused on celebrating the beauty of imperfection and the acceptance of impermanence.
 Wabisabi resonates deeply with the neurodivergent experience, to embrace neurodivergent traits that are traditionally seen as flaws such as executive dysfunction, sensory sensitivities and inattentiveness.